friemen/reactnet/README.md

 ### Automatic link removal and completion

 A link with at least one completed input or only completed outputs is useless.
-It's called *dead* and will automatically be removed in `(update-from-results network results)`.
+It's called *dead* and will automatically be removed by the following mechanism.
 Links point via `:complete-on-remove` key to those reactives that will not receive any further input if the link is dead.
 However, this doesn't mean that these reactives are immediately allowed to go into the completed state since asynchronous / delayed computations started from within link-functions could try to push values to these reactives.

 Therefore the network maintains a map in the `:alive-map` entry which assigns a counter to a each reactive.
 This counter is